 Magnetic therapy is a complementary, non-invasive, natural therapy that has few side effects.
 It fits comfortably within the category of alternative medicine alongside acupuncture, homeopathy and even hypnotherapy.
 Despite this, it’s been subjected to significantly more clinical scrutiny and evaluation than most!

-Bioflow works with one of the world’s leading developers and suppliers of magnets and has done so for over 25 years now.
+Bioflow works with one of the world’s leading developers and suppliers of magnets and has done so for over 25 years, making us one of the country’s leading magnetic bracelet companies.
 The strength of this relationship gives us the ideal opportunity to be at the forefront of technological developments, sharing ideas and experience.
 This ensures that our products are at the leading edge of our chosen market space.

 Today, the highest quality “sintered” neodymium iron boron (NdFeB) magnets are used and are manufactured to our own exacting standards.
 These rare-earth magnets are produced exclusively for us after a 14-stage manufacturing process.
 In short, these aren’t any old magnets!

 What is the difference between biomagnetic therapy and magnetic therapy?